-Visitors from Canada can pick up their rental car, and visit the various beaches, including Papohaku Beach, which is one of the largest white sand beaches in Hawaii.
+You can pick up your rental car, and visit the various beaches, including Papohaku Beach, which is one of the largest white sand beaches in Hawaii.
 Molokai is meant for adventurous travelers with lots of uncrowded wilderness to discover, including the Kapuaiwa Coconut Grove.
 Molokai is perfect for snorkeling in the longest continuous fringing reef in Hawaii.

 Pack your gear into your car, minivan or SUV and get out into nature visiting the Halawa Valley located 1.5 hours from the Airport on Molokai.
 The drive itself is an adventure, as you pass by Hawaiian Fishponds, Kumimi Beach at the 20 mile marker, and two swimming beaches, Kaili and Kaiwili.
 The hike into the East End’s cathedral valley gives you an opportunity to explore Hawaii of long ago, with beautiful vista and waterfalls.
 This area must be explored with a guide, as the trail does cross private property, and your guide can provide knowledge of the cultural heritage of this area.

 Car Rentals in Molokai can make your trip well worth it and a Molokai Jeep rental will really be an fund experience!

 Island of Molokai

 Things to Do on Molokai

 Take a diving or fishing tour – this is a very popular activity on Molokai and you could even get a chance to watch the whales breaching from January to May.